dilumb/BlockUnlockNFT/docs/AssetReady.md

 <img src="../img/banner.jpeg" width="600" alt="Workshop banner" />

-While the unique URL is sufficient to create a link between the on-blockchain NFT and the banner, we might want to attach additional details/metadata to our asset.
+While the unique URL is sufficient to create a link between the on-blockchain NFT and the banner, we might want to attach additional details/metadata about our asset.
 Following [ERC-721](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) - the de-facto standard for representing ownership of non-fungible tokens (NFTs) in Ethereum - metadata extension guidelines, we represent the asset metadata using the following JSON (JavaScript Object Notation) object:

 ```json
 {